-Valerie B. Jarrett is a Senior Advisor to President Barack Obama.
-She is also the Chair of the White House Council on Women and Girls and she oversees the Offices of Intergovernmental Affairs; Public Engagement; and Olympic, Paralympic, and Youth Sport.
+Valerie B. Jarrett is a Senior Advisor to President Barack Obama, overseeing the White House Offices of Public Engagement and Intergovernmental Affairs, and chairing the White House Council on Women and Girls.

 Jarrett received her B.A. from Stanford University in 1978 and her J.D. from the University of Michigan Law School in 1981.